Chad Qualls

 Chad Michael Qualls (born August 17, 1978) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Houston Astros, Arizona Diamondbacks, Tampa Bay Rays, San Diego Padres, Philadelphia Phillies, New York Yankees, Pittsburgh Pirates, Miami Marlins, and Colorado Rockies.

 Baseball career

 Amateur career

 Qualls attended Narbonne High School in Harbor City, California, Los Angeles Harbor College (LAHC) in Wilmington, California, and the University of Nevada-Reno in Reno, Nevada.

-After pitching for LAHC, he was drafted by the Toronto Blue Jays in the 52nd round of the 1997 MLB Draft, but he did not sign.
+After pitching for LAHC, he was drafted by the Toronto Blue Jays, in the 52nd round of the 1997 MLB Draft, although did not sign.
 He transferred to the University of Nevada, where he played college baseball for the Nevada Wolf Pack's baseball team, competing in the Big West Conference of the National Collegiate Athletic Association's Division I. He was named to the Big West Conference's second team in 1999.

 In 2000, Qualls anchored the Wolf Pack's starting rotation with Darrell Rasner and Matt Rainer.
 Qualls pitched seven complete games for the Wolf Pack.